 A gorgeous specimen of Chinese-Thai temple architecture

-Don’t know what the robot was doing at the temple!
+Don’t know what the robot was doing at this temple in Koh Samui!

 On our way back, we stopped at two temples.
 Yoahn was holding his new laptop on his lap, and with a bit of mindful speeding came his ‘I love this life!’
 Adrenaline does that to you, and adrenaline is not here to stay.
 It will wear off, the honeymoon.
 But then it may take away the superlative high, it also gives back the importance of a stable love.
 The high I feel from riding or hiking actually stays, gets stored in a different form, in daily dealings, mundane tasks, and personal relationships.
 That adrenaline exists to show how to retain a regulated rhythm.